Michael-Williams49/latex-report-template/README.md

 - `pgf/tikz`: Allows for the inclusion of high-quality graphics.
 - `chemfig`: Useful for chemical structures and reactions.
 - `mathtools`: Advanced support for mathematical equations and symbols.
 - `apacite`: Support citation and references.
 - `pgfplots`: Enable plotting within latex file.
+- `listings`: Support for code highlighting.
+- `tcolorbox`: Enable frame for code blocks.

 Ensure that your LaTeX environment includes these fonts and packages to fully utilize the features of the `report` class.